June 2012 PYQ Mass Comm and Journalism: Set 2

 55. Assertion (A): Proper and effective use of ICT can change the face of rural development in India.

-Reason (R): Projects like e-Seva and Bhoomi were responsible for the success of rural initiatives as they provided e-literacy kits to kids in Andhra Pradesh and Karnataka.
+Reason (R): Projects like e-seva and Bhoomi were responsible for the success of rural initiatives as they provided e-literacy kits to kids in these States of Andhra Pradesh and Karnataka.

 (A) Both (A) and (R) are true.